callawaycloud/freshbooks-time-tracker/README.md

 # Freshbooks Time Tracker

-An app for management multiple timers and logging them to freshbooks
+An app for management multiple timers and logging them to freshbooks.

 ## Development